bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Must not contain whitespace!
 ```

 _In the above example you can see specification and validation of a string value.
-Let's use this specification in `Member` command and observe how the entire output is saved under a nested path:_
+Let's use this exact specification inside `Member` command and observe how the entire output is saved under a nested path:_

 ``` csharp
 Specification<PublisherModel> publisherSpecification = s => s